 Learn how to draw a great looking Easy Chinese Dragon with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Easy Chinese Dragon.
+By following the simple steps, you too can easily draw a perfect Easy Chinese Dragon.

 Would you like to learn how to draw an easy Chinese dragon?
 Traditional paintings of Chinese dragons can be very complex, but you can soon master this easy Chinese dragon outline.